 Times Square Mall also frequently holds Kdrama and Kpop events, which is really cool if you happen to be visiting during one of these events.

 If you want to try a traditional Hanok restaurant there is one about 2 minutes from the apartments and it is really nice as it is tucked away and almost unknown to foreigners so you can get a real Korean meal and experience.
+(Edit on my 3rd and most recent trip it was temporarily closed.
+If you want to eat in a traditional Hanok restaurant I’m sure Ken can recommend one.)

 Then about a minute further away is a ‘Food Street’ which is open almost every hour of the day and night and has hundreds of restaurants to chose from.